Some Error Analysis for the Quantum Phase Estimation Algorithms: Random Unitary Approximations

-This ensures the statistical consistency of the random approximation.
+The constant $C$ is independent of $\tau.$ The order condition ensures the statistical consistency of the random approximation.
 For instance, the analysis of \cite{chen2020quantum} revealed an error bound of $ \CO{\lambda^2\tau^2}$ with $\lambda$ from \eqref{eq: p-lam}.
-In particular, $\lambda^2$ represents the variance of the important sampling of the Hamiltonian terms \cite{jin2021partially}.
-In this case, we can set $q=2.$ A simple extension of this error bound is, for each $k\in \mathbb{N},$
+In particular, $\lambda^2$ represents the variance of the {importance sampling} of the Hamiltonian terms \cite{jin2021partially}.
+In this case, we can set $q=2.$ Due to independence,

-The product of the unitary matrices $V_{rk} \cdots V_1$ will enter the phase estimation algorithm to replace $U^k$ in the controlled-$U$ gate operation.
-Clearly, in order to obtain a reasonable approximation for all $k\leq 2^{t}-1$, we need to pick $r$ such that,

-One approach to quantify the error is through the mean square error (MSE). \begin{theorem}[Jin and Li \cite{jin2021partially} ] Let $\ket{e_{rk}}$ be the error from the random Trotter method \eqref{eq: rtrott},